 It provides an opportunity to reappraise what you’re doing in a project, ask penetrating questions and find innovative solutions.

 At the end of the mentoring sessions we expect that some groups may wish to continue to learn and collaborate.
 We will ask for feedback from mentors and mentees so that we can further refine, scale and develop the programme and establish how it might be continued in the medium-term if there is demand.

 We will also be interested to know if, through the mentoring process, issues arose that either couldn’t be resolved or would be relevant to the wider community energy sector.

 Who is running the programme?

-Co-operatives UK will manage the Next Generation Community Energy Peer Mentoring programme.
-Co-operatives UK delivers a number of support programmes including The HIVE support programme for co-operatives across the UK and the Community Shares Booster Programme.
-Co-operatives UK ran the award winning Community Energy mentoring scheme that came to an end in back in 2015.
+Community Energy Peer Mentoring programme is managed by Co-operatives UK who also deliver The HIVE support programme for co-operatives and the Community Shares Booster Programme and who ran the award winning Community Energy mentoring scheme that came to an end in back in 2015.